V0r-T3x/pwnagotchi_LCD_colorized_darkmode/README.md

 ```

 - options inside the /etc/pwnagotchi/config.toml  (I added my config.toml to have the base of my plugins and options activated)
+- 3 images are available for test,
+   - ui-bg-w.png is for the 1.33
+   - ui-bg-w-s.png is for the 1.44 "hi-resolution"
+   - ui-bg-w-s-1.png is for the 1.44 "low-resolution"
 ```
 ui.display.enabled = true
 ui.display.type = "lcdhat"